Charles “Chuck” M. Dalziel, Jr.

 - Successfully obtaining a multi-million dollar award for client and expungement: Lance R. Beck v.
 SunTrust Robinson Humphrey, LLC, FINRA Case No. 08-02482.

-- Obtaining a defense verdict in response to a $6 million personal injury claim: Deborah Clavidge v.
+- Obtaining a defense verdict in response to a $6 million personal injury claim: Deborah Claridge v.
 Billy Gerrell Grading, Civil Action 02-CV-0952, Superior Court of Forsyth County.

-- Obtaining a significant FINRA award relating to deferred compensation: Raymond Kowalewski v.
-Wells Fargo Advisors, LLC FINRA Case No. 10-05020.
+- Obtaining a FINRA award for deferred compensation and unpaid bonus compensation, approximately $1.2 million: Raymond Kowalewski v.
+Wells Fargo Advisors, LLC, FINRA Case No. 10-05020.

 - Obtaining a preliminary injunction against a departing financial advisor: Deutsche Bank Securities, Inc. v.
-Tony Rosecoe Pruitt, Civil Action 1:11-CV-04434-SCJ.
+Tony Rosecoe Pruitt, USDC, N.D.
+Ga, No. 1:11-CV-04434-SCJ, and ultimately settling the case with the defendant leaving the industry.

-- Obtaining a judgment that an umbrella policy’s workers compensation exclusion excluded coverage of claims arising from a major traffic accident involving a law firm associate and a paralegal: The Cincinnati Insurance Company v.
-Patricia W. Stanton, Civil Action No. C85-3361A, United States District Court for the Northern District of Georgia.
+- Obtaining a judgment that an umbrella policy’s workers compensation exclusion excluded coverage of claims arising from a major traffic accident involving a law firm associate and a paralegal who was gravely injured and airlifted to a hospital: The Cincinnati Insurance Company v.
+Patricia W. Stanton, USDC, N.D.
+Ga No. C85-3361A.

-- Obtaining the denial of a preliminary injunction in a case seeking the enforcement of a non-solicitation agreement against a departing financial advisor:
+- Obtaining numerous denials of a preliminary injunction in a case seeking the enforcement of a non-solicitation agreement against a departing financial advisor:

 - Merrill Lynch v. deLiniere, 572 F.Supp.
 246 (N.D.Ga.
 1983);